xdividr/dreamcloud-docs/styleguide.rst

 Using the passive voice presents ambiguity, complexity, and hides the subject.
-Get rid of it wherever possible, and use the active voice, which is more straightforward and clear:
+Get rid of it wherever possible, and use the active voice, which is more straightforward and clear.

 Here is a simple example: